-The porous glycopolymers, ”glycomonoliths”, were prepared by radical polymerization based on the polymerization-induced phase separation with acrylamide derivative of -mannose, acrylamide and cross-linker in order to investigate the protein adsorption and separation.
-The porous structure were induced by porogenic alcohol, and the pore diameter and surface area were controlled by the kinds of alcohol.
+Porous glycopolymers, “glycomonoliths”, were prepared by radical polymerization based on polymerization-induced phase separation with an acrylamide derivative of α-mannose, acrylamide and cross-linker in order to investigate protein adsorption and separation.
+The porous structure was induced by a porogenic alcohol.
+The pore diameter and surface area were controlled by the type of alcohol.
 The protein adsorption was measured in both batch and continuous flow systems.
-Glycomonolith showed the specific interaction to sugar recognition protein of concanavalin A, and non-specific interaction to other proteins was negligible small.
-The amount of protein adsorption to materials was determined by the sugar density and the physical property of glycomonoliths.
-The protein adsorption was also attained by continuous flow system.
-Fundamental knowledge of glycomonolith for protein separation was obtained.
+The glycomonoliths showed specific interaction with the sugar recognition protein of concanavalin A, and non-specific interaction to other proteins was negligible.
+The amount of protein adsorption to the materials was determined by the sugar density and the composition of the glycomonoliths.
+Fundamental knowledge regarding the glycomonoliths for protein separation was obtained.

 - This article is part of the themed collection: Nanolithography of biointerfaces